FDio/vpp/docs/reference/cmdreference/index.rst

 This is a reference guide for the vpp debug commands that are referenced within these documents.
 This is **NOT** a complete list.
 For a complete list refer to the Debug CLI section of the
 `Source Code Documents <https://docs.fd.io/vpp/18.07/clicmd.html>`_.

-The debug CLI can be executed from an su shell using the vppctl command.
+The debug CLI can be executed from a su (superuser) shell using the vppctl command.

 .. code-block:: console